 - Exam: Wednesday 13.02.2019, 10.00 – 12.00, Raum ZHG 003, Gebaeude ZHG: Pl. d.

 6.1 Introduction, context, definitions, goals and structure of the course

-Keywords: Fixed and marginal costs, non-rivalry, excludability, reproducibility, private and public
+Keywords: Fixed and marginal costs, non-rivalry, excludability, reproducibility, private

 - Ch.
 1 Shapiro & Varian